Arrange a callback

 • Mental harm caused by your injuries.
 This could include suffering caused by depression, stress or anxiety.

-• The cost of changes to your home to help you to cope with any form of permanent eye damage.
+• The cost of changes to your home to help you cope with any form of permanent eye damage.

 • Travel expenses linked to your injuries.

 Having a specialist solicitor on your side could improve the chances of winning your optician negligence claim in our opinion.
 Additionally, it could lead to a higher compensation payout.
 However, we understand that the cost of taking on a legal representative can be off-putting for many.
-That’s why the solicitors on our panel work on a No Win No Fee basis for any claim they take on.
+That’s why the solicitors on our panel work on a No Win, No Fee basis for any claim they take on.

 That means you don’t have to pay anything for them to begin working on your case and you won’t pay for their work if the claim fails either.
 So that you have this in black and white, you’ll both sign a Conditional Fee Agreement (CFA) if you agree to work together.